The Private Wealth & Private Client Review: Russia

 Generally, the tax liability of a business entity depends on the activity type and the chosen system of taxation (a simplified taxation system may be applied) and not on the organisational or legal form or ownership structure.

-A foreign entity must register with the tax authorities should it plan to work in the territory of the Russian Federation for over 30 calendar days a year.
+A foreign entity must register with the tax authorities should it plan to work in the territory of the Russian Federation for more than 30 calendar days a year.

 Affiliates, representative offices and other separate subdivisions of a foreign company (if registered with tax authorities) are subject to all types of tax imposed by Russian legislation.